Common planigale: Physical description

 As a "marsupial mouse," the common planigale lies somewhere between a mouse and a shrew in shape.
 Its body is covered in fur, though that of the tail is sparse when compared to the rest of the body.
 The underside of its coat is a light grayish yellow color, while the rest varies by individual from gray to a cinnamon color.
 This species is the largest of the genus, with a body and head length of about 100 mm and a tail length of about 80 mm.
 Typical weights are close to 15 g for males and close to 11 g for females.
 The head of the common planigale is very narrow, giving it a flattened appearance, though less so than other planigales.
 Females have a well-developed pouch that opens toward the rear.

 Reproduction

-The gestation time for common planigale is 19–20 days.
+The gestation for common planigale is 20 days.
 At the end of that period, the female gives birth to 5-11 young; the number varies but tends to be consistent with the number of teats the female possesses.
 They are born at an early stage in development and migrate to the pouch, where they suckle until they are fully developed.
 Young fully emerge from the pouch around 28 days of age, begin eating solid food at around 55, and are independent of the mother at 70.
 Breeding begins at around 290 days, later than many similar species.
 Males continue breeding until at least 24 months of age.
 Females are polyestrous and can raise several litters a year; in captivity, breeding takes place year-round.